lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 The spreadsheet that was used to create the `hl` MSnSet included two replicates.
 We also provide individual replicates in the *[pRolocdata](http://bioconductor.org/packages/pRolocdata)* package.
-Below, we show how to combine `MSnSet` objects and, subsequently, how to filter and hangle missing values.
+Below, we show how to combine `MSnSet` objects and, subsequently, how to filter and handle missing values.
 We start by loading the experimental data package and the equivalent replicates using the `load` function.